How to Backup and Restore Databases Using pg_dump and pg_restore

 pg_dump -U myuser -Fc -f mydatabase_backup.dump mydatabase

-This will create a file named mydatabase_backup.dump which is compressed and in a format suitable for pg_restore.
+This creates mydatabase_backup.dump in a format suitable for pg_restore.

 Example: Directory Format Backup with Parallel Jobs

-For very large databases, parallel dumping can significantly speed up the backup process.
-This requires the directory format.
+For large databases, parallel dumping can reduce backup time.
+It requires directory format:

 pg_dump -U myuser -Fd -j 4 -f mydatabase_backup_dir mydatabase